 “Dalla Sacralità Tecnica al Magma Stilistico: Il Cristo Contraddittorio de Il Vangelo Secondo Matteo.”
 Book Chapter.
 Fulvio Orsitto (ed), Pier Paolo Pasolini: Prospettive Americane.
 Pesaro: Metauro, expected Summer 2014. (peer-reviewed)

 “Life Is… Comic!
 Creative Writing, Oral Presentation and Technology in Second Language Acquisition.”
 6th International Conference of Education, Research and Innovation 2013, November 2013.

-“The Revolutionary Failure of Pasolini's La ricotta," to be presented at the Pier Paolo Pasolini between Regression and Failure Conference, University of Paris-Sorbonne, FRANCE, May 9-10, 2014.
+“The Revolutionary Failure of Pasolini's La ricotta."
+Pier Paolo Pasolini between Regression and Failure Conference, University of Paris-Sorbonne, France, May 9-10, 2014.